 Within the web environment content needs to format appropriately to the device.
 This is referred to as responsiveness.
 Xidipity is fully responsive and uses a design language which supports mobile first.
 The media declaration defines screens sizes under the pseudonyms of “sm”, “md”, “lg”, and “xl”.
 The absence of a media definition means all media types and the breakpoint for the others are as follows.

-This refers to the property of the HTML element you want to style.
-In the example below “text-align” and “color” are properties of the HTML paragraph element “<p>”.
+This refers to the property of the HTML tag you want to style.
+In the example below “text-align” and “color” are properties of the HTML paragraph tag “<p>”.

-The framework recognizes the “hover” and “focus” events.
-Only a select number of classes are associated with an event in order to keep the size of the supporting css manageable.
+The framework recognizes the “hover” and “focus” events and only a select number of classes are associated with an event in order to keep the size of the supporting css manageable.